Patrick Gower: Cannabis documentary

 In 2019, Gower featured in a two part documentary series Patrick Gower: On Weed where he explored issues related to medicinal and recreational cannabis before the 2020 New Zealand cannabis referendum.
 The documentary, produced by Three and funded by NZ on Air, was filmed in New Zealand and the United States.
 A final third episode was released in September 2020, in advance of the referendum which had been delayed due to the COVID-19 pandemic.

 They Are Us script

 In July 2021, Gower broke the story on a leaked draft script of the controversial They Are Us movie, which was based on the Christchurch mosque shootings.
 The proposed script was criticised by members of the New Zealand Muslim community as well as several politicians including National Party leader Simon Bridges, ACT Party David Seymour, and Deputy Prime Minister Winston Peters for its depiction of graphic violence, exploitation of the tragedy for commercial gain, and historical inaccuracies of the events relating to the mosque shootings.
 Gower was emotionally affected by the script and called upon the film's director and writer Andrew Niccol to withdraw from the film production.

 Later in the year, Gower presented a ThreeNow documentary on the shootings, Patrick Gower on Hate, which centred on the victims' viewpoints.

 Personal life

 Gower lives in Wellington and has two children.

+Gower struggled with alcoholism as revealed in his ThreeNow documentary Patrick Gower: On Booze.
+Since December 2021, he has been on a journey of sobriety.